-Is South Africa safe for solo female travelers?
+Is South Africa Safe for Solo Female Travelers?

 South Africa can be a challenging destination for solo female travelers due to concerns around crime.
 However, it's important to note that many visitors have safe trips.
 It is advisable to be vigilant, avoid isolated areas, particularly at night, and use secure transportation options.
 Moreover, staying in reputable accommodations and following the advice of local contacts and fellow travelers can seriously enhance your security.
 Take all the normal precautions you would in any other country.

-Safety rating
+Safety index

 Meet new people

-Get the Travel Ladies app to meet new people, find travel buddies, share solo travel experiences and stay with locals through couch surfing.
+Get the Travel Ladies app to meet new people, find travel buddies and stay with local women for free through hospitality exchange.

 Download from App StoreDownload from Google Play